 Josh Bersin cites YouTube Videos as one of the best learning tools available in his session at the HR Technology Conference last week.
 I agree and see a bigger role for videos in the learning mix.
 Ten or fifteen years ago, video was used by most organizations for training.
 They would have a library of VHS tapes and a screening room where employees could watch those videos.
 When the shift in elearning to the web came with its associated limitation on bandwidth utilization, the size of the videos made them impossible to be use.
 Several organizations even chose to convert their video elearning to Flash based elearning.
 It’s coming full circle now and videos are all set to return in a big way.

-What better than a couple of videos to answer that?
-Look at the two videos below.
+What better than a video to answer that?
+Look at the video below.

 Videos provide greater engagement than text or images for the simple reason that it combines audio, video and text.
 Also videos have more emotional appeal than animations or still photos.
 It helps to know that your audience is already watching tons of videos online and accepts video as a format for information delivery.

 Videos make it possible to have ‘troubleshooting help’ and ‘how to’ guides made available on demand just when your staff needs them.
 We’re finding an increase in online training through webinars and most often recorded webinars have a good uptake.
 You could use videos as pre class/event material or as post class summaries/assessments.

 With increased use of mobile devices, there is a need to create elearning that works well on large range of devices from desktops to mobiles.
 If done well video presents an opportunity to bridge the gap between screen sizes and multiple platforms.

 Since videos ‘show’ pictures and can include subtitles they are much easier for non-native speakers of the language to understand.